CivicTechTO/gitbook-working-open-pattern-library/google-groups-shared-inbox.md

 * **Permission system intended for shared management.** Google Groups expect to have multiple administrators and different degrees of access -- each person uses their own Google account to log in.
 * **Record of history in easily shared space.** When new people arrive, they join the group and have full access to past communications -- no forwarding emails, or logging into obscure organizational email accounts.
 * **Customizable notification levels.** Google Groups are intended to let people fine tune their notifications -- an email per message, a daily digest, or completely disable notification in favour of just visiting the web interface.
+* **Add people to alias without messing with DNS provider settings.** When using an email alias, adding people usually involves logging into the DNS provider, and adding new emails to the alias.
+But login access to DNS provider is best not to share too widely -- the wrong setting can shut down your whole website.
+Google Groups can be set up so that others can help manage group membership.
+They can even be set up so that anyone can ask to join, so the right people can self-select.

 How to use:

 * Have people contact you through the alias.
 * When sending outgoing mail from personal gmail accounts, cc the alias.
 * You may configure your personal GMail account [like so](https://webapps.stackexchange.com/questions/66228/add-new-alias-to-gmail-without-smtp-forwarding-only-address/72975#72975), but:

   * For scrappy, grassroots groups, we recommend NOT using the alias to send outgoing mail.
 This is for a couple reasons:

     * It may seem more "official", but that comes with much higher expectations, sometimes difficult to meet by volunteers.

     * People are nicer and more understanding when you speak to them through personal email addresses.